- Full title: Through the Looking Glass and what Alice found there

 However, he apparently only started with the actual writing in January 1868.
 The progress was slow: he completed and sent the first chapter to Macmillan in January 1869 – a year later.
 The text was complete by 4th January 1871.

 Carroll tried to secure an illustrator from the very start of writing the book.
 Unfortunately, the process of finding an illustrator and creating the illustrations for Through the Looking Glass was very slow and cumbersome.
+Eventually he did manage to contract John Tenniel again to create the illustrations.

 On 21 November 1871, Carroll sent authorization to Clay by telegraph to electrotype ‘all the rest of the Looking-Glass.
 I afterwards sent two corrections by post.
 So ends my part of the work.’